dstille/combinatorics_in_kids_game/README.md

 Games can be run also in Spanish and Portuguese (why not get them to practice there too) by changing 'import strings' to 'import es_strings' or 'import pr_strings' respectively.
 Those import statements should be towards the top of any game file.

 More information coming

+Please delete this the following: Make sure you reword the readme stating that it is a open source project, and that you welcome feedback and collaboration as long as human decency is kept from all participants.